Sidhantpandey/Tracking-Application/README.md

 This is a real-time tracking application built using Google Maps API and Node.js.
 The application enables users to track locations with real-time updates, display markers on the map, and receive notifications when a user enters a specific radius.

 ## Features
-- Display markers on the map
+- Display location markers on the map
-- WebSockets integration for real-time updates
+- WebSockets integration for real-time markers position.
 - Notification system using Toastify.js for radius alerts
-- Blue circle over marker for accuracy representation
+- Blue circle over marker for accuracy representations

 ## Technologies Used
-- **Frontend:** HTML, CSS, JavaScript
+- **Frontend:** HTML, CSS, JavaScript ,ejs
 - **Real-time Communication:** WebSockets (Socket.io)

 ## File Structure